chrander/pygameday/README.md

 $ python main.py 2015-05-30
 ```

-Pygameday will download GameDay data for games played on the
+Pygameday will ingest GameDay data for games played on the
 specified day, including information for games, atbats, hits in play,
 pitches, and players.
-After running this command, you should notice
-that you have

 Alternatively, you can specify two dates on the command line, and
 pygameday will retrieve and ingest data for games on all days